johnny-prencipe/battleship/README.md

-# battleship
+# checkers
-it is react battleship
+it is checkers